-Any rider’s worst nightmare: The zipper in one of your boots is starting to give up.
-The question is: Should you pay someone to fix it or should you just buy knew boots?
-Either way it will defiantly have an impact on your monthly income.
-Too many riders do not know that it is quite easy to repair a zipper, and, come on let’s be honest, it is money out the window if you do not even try to fix it yourself.
+How is your zipper doing?
+It is any rider’s worst nightmare: The zipper in one of your boots is starting to give up.
+The question is: Should you pay someone to fix it or should you just buy new boots?
+Either way it will have an impact on your monthly income.
+Too many riders do not know that it is quite easy to repair, and it is money out the window if you do not even try to fix it yourself.

 Two pair of boots saved in ten minutes

 Here at Malgré Tout Media we have had no less than two pair of boots where the zipper did not function any longer.
-One of the pair has spent the last year in a shed waiting to end its life at the landfill.
+One pair has spent the last year in a closet waiting to be thrown away.
 However, now both pairs have a new life – the zipper is working and it only took 10 minutes!

 The first thing you need to do, is to clean the zipper thoroughly.
 First, use a stiff brush to wipe away all the dry dirt.
 Next, find a moist cloth with a small amount of dishwasher liquid on to wash the zipper.
 Thoroughly rub the zipper on the inside and outside.
 Make sure to get all the way to the bottom of it at the heel.
 A lot of dirt is often collected in this area.